stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

 Fedora now includes the optional [modularity](https://docs.fedoraproject.org/en-US/modularity/) feature to provide sets of software packages that are updated independently of the operating system.
 Use modules to install packages for extra programming languages, such as Java and Go.

-Modules allow to you to switch the installed packages between different streams of releases, such as LTS and current.
+Modules allow you to switch the installed packages between different streams of releases, such as LTS and current.
 This feature will not enable you to have multiple versions of the same product on the same system at the same time.
 Use containers or tools such as [nvm](https://github.com/creationix/nvm) and [rustup](https://rustup.rs/) to run multiple versions of the same product at the same time.

 ## Containers and Virtual Machines